 Promote Your Charity Lottery Like Crazy

-In order to maximize your outreach, promote your charity raffle campaign as much as you can through as many mediums as possible.
+To maximize your outreach, promote your charity raffle campaign as much as possible through as many mediums as possible.
 Your social media channels – Facebook, Twitter, and Instagram are great tools to achieve this.
 Also, be sure to email your constituents regularly.

 Run Your Raffle Online with Our Raffle Websites